KingDarkZeira/Dot_Projetc_Plus_PMBOK_7/README.md

 ## Repository Outline
 Branches:
-* master - based on dotProject core, stacked with any *completed* features/fixes split out of the dotProject_plus codebase
+* master - essentially a fully functional/clean implementation of dotproject_plus.
+Forked from dotProject core, merged with all the (sanitised) features from the dotProject_plus codebase release on sourceforge.
-* dotproject_plus - based on the current dotProject+ release, cleaned/sanitised for easier difference comparisons
-* various *incomplete* feature/fix branches split from the original monolithic diff between the two projects
-* *incomplete* php7 migration progress
+* dotproject_plus - development branch, issues and bug fixes are implemented here

 # About dotProject